MicrosoftDocs/PowerShell-Docs/dsc/tutorials/bootstrapDsc.md

    Mount-VHD -Path C:\users\public\documents\vhd\Srv16.vhd
    ```

-2. [Set up a DSC web pull server](../pull-server/pullServer.md), and save the **SampleIISInistall** configuration to the appropriate folder.
+2. [Set up a DSC web pull server](../pull-server/pullServer.md), and save the **SampleIISInstall** configuration to the appropriate folder.

 3. On a computer running PowerShell 5.0 or later, save the above metaconfiguration (**PullClientBootstrap**) as a PowerShell script (.ps1) file.